 Plant Allium Murrayanum into well drained soil in a sunny position.
 The soil drainage is important as the bulbs rot easily if left in bog.
 Adding some lime and compost to the soil will give them a good start in the garden.

 Plant to a depth of around 7cm, or twice the diameter of the bulb.
 Once planted, Allium Murrayanum bulbs are best left to naturalise.
-This means you can relax and leave them in the ground year after year and just enjoy flowers as they rise and the bulbs multiply at a steady rate below.
+This means you can relax and leave them in the ground year after year and just enjoy flowers as they rise each season and the bulbs multiply at a steady rate below the soil.
 To help them on the way, add a well balanced fertiliser in summer with the foliage.
 Don’t forget to mark their position (we use wooden kebab sticks just out of the ground) as you don’t want to put a spade through one!

 Our Tip: Plant amongst summer perennials that emerge to keep the foliage hidden.
 As with most Alliums, the leaves begin yellow just as the blooms are taking off.
-It is also a good idea to protect new foliage from slugs and snails (it emerges in spring).
-Also you want to keep them relatively dry during summer dormancy or ensure sharp drainage.
+It is also a good idea to protect the new foliage from slugs and snails (it emerges in spring).

 Late spring to summer